 a.
 Revenue on sale of products

-The Company recognise revenues on accrual basis and measured it at the fair value of the consideration
+The Company recognise revenues on accrual basis and measured it at the fair value of the consideration received or receivable, net of discounts,

-since excise duty is liability of the manufacturer which forms part of the cost of production, irrespective of
+volume rebates, GST.
+Revenue is shown inclusive of excise duty since excise duty is liability of the manufacturer which forms part of the cost of

-whether the goods are sold or not.
+production, irrespective of whether the goods are sold or not.

-Revenue is recognized when the significant risks and rewards of ownership have been transferred to the
+Revenue is recognized when the significant risks and rewards of ownership have been transferred to the buyer, recovery of the consideration is

-buyer, recovery of the consideration is probable, the associated costs and possible return of goods can be
+probable, the associated costs and possible return of goods can be estimated reliably, there is no continuing management involvement with the

-revenue can be measured reliably.
+goods, and the amount of revenue can be measured reliably.

-Export sale has been recognised at the time of removal of goods from factory at invoice value (whether
+Export sale has been recognised at the time of removal of goods from factory at invoice value (whether FOB or CIF) on the basis of exchange

-FOB or CIF) on the basis of exchange rates declared by Custom Department for that particular month.
+rates declared by Custom Department for that particular month.

 No significant financing component exists in the sales.

 b.
-Revenue from services (lob Charges Received):
+Revenue from services (Job Charges Received):

 Revenue from services is recognised in the accounting period in which the services are rendered.